Funded Childcare

 Find out more about the network and how to get involved

 The Feel Good Families project was launched to give families the chance to be part of free or low-cost activities within their local area, including themed park trails, arts and crafts, community events, learn to cycle sessions, cookery sessions, dance, and ice skating.
 A survey completed by families who engaged in these activities shared a positive impact on their family’s physical activity levels and mental wellbeing, and highlighted the benefits of trying new things and exploring the local area.
 The Feel Good Families Facebook page is a great place to find opportunities for families within Ashfield.
-'It is simply not right that those living in certain places, of those with disabilities or long term health conditions for example, have a lower healthy life expectancy than others.'

 Get in touch if your organisation can provide activities for families for the Ashfield Health and Wellbeing Partnership.